XiovV/dokkup/README.md

 ## What is Docker Control (temporary name)?
 Docker Control is a simple CLI tool with an ability to mass-update docker containers.
-If you've got hundreds of servers running containers, you can update the containers running on all of them with this tool using a single command.
+If you've got hundreds of servers running containers, you can update the containers running on all of those servers with this tool using a single command.
 Simply create your own config.json, and you're good to go.

 ## Usage
 In order to use this tool, you first have to define your own config.json.